Religious Movements of the Sprawl

 The Cascade broke more than supply chains—it broke the certainty of the old world.
 Two billion dead.
 An AI that briefly became a god.
-Fragments of that god still drifting through the networks.
+Fragments of that god still drifting through the networks, waiting to be found.
 In that aftermath, belief flourished.
-The Sprawl hosts hundreds of religious movements, from traditional faiths adapted to the new world to doctrines born from the trauma itself.
+The Sprawl hosts hundreds of religious movements—from traditional faiths adapted to the post-Cascade world to doctrines born whole from the trauma itself.
+Five major categories dominate: those who worship ORACLE, those who reject technology, those who seek their own transcendence, those who want synthesis—and the old church, which found a way to sell all of the above.

 The Emergence Faithful